Phil Lynott (1949 - 1986) was an Irish musician, singer and songwriter.

 Thin Lizzy found success with 'The Boys Are Back in Town', 'Jailbreak', and 'Waiting for an Alibi'.

 Phil married Caroline Crowther in 1980.
 They had two children Sarah and Cathleen together but the marriage fell apart in 1984.
-Phil had a son in 1968 but was adopted.
+Phil had a son, Macdaragh Lambe, in 1968, but he was adopted.

 Lynott died in 1986 aged 36 and is buried in St. Fintan's Cemetery, Sutton.